Music director: Pop music

 In pop music, a musical director or "MD" is responsible for supervising the musical arrangements and personnel for a touring artist.
 This can include festivals and televised performances as well as those at traditional on-stage venues.
 In the modern era, the sound of a studio recording is often impossible or impractical to reproduce on stage, and it is the music director's job to assemble musicians and arrangements to adapt that material to a live setting (which may or may not include playback of prerecorded tracks).
 The music director generally leads rehearsals as well as each performance, allowing the lead artist to focus on performing.

 Germany and Austria

 Generalmusikdirektor (GMD, general music director) is a German title for the artistic director of an orchestra, an institution or a town.

 A music director (Latin: director musices) was originally the title of the person responsible for music in a town in Germany and Austria.
 Johann Sebastian Bach was music director in Leipzig, Georg Philipp Telemann and later Carl Philipp Emanuel Bach were music directors in Hamburg, Robert Schumann was music director in Düsseldorf.

 Generalmusikdirektor is a title given by larger towns to a person typically responsible for a symphony orchestra and the opera.
 The first person with this title was Gaspare Spontini in Berlin in 1819.
-Daniel Barenboim has been Generalmusikdirektor of the Staatsoper Unter den Linden in Berlin from 1992 to 2023.
+Daniel Barenboim was Generalmusikdirektor of the Staatsoper Unter den Linden in Berlin from 1992 to 2023.